JennEYoon/datasciY/PyDataNY-2019/my-contacts.md

      * Look for good sample data and deep learning /ML models.
      * Job at IBM?
 As data analyst or Junior data scientist?
      * Has returning Moms launch-internship positions in data analyst role.

+Get a complimentary month of Coursera  join http://ibm.biz/ds-comm
+  Signup with a different email, not JennEYoon@gmail.com

   * AmenityAnalytics.com : Spot deception (fraud) in data - business and company financial reports.
     * Connects to Earnings Call transcripts, SEC filings, news, broker research.